Nell-JvR-251061/polyplex/README.md

 PHP became the bridge between the frontend and the database.
 Of simply displaying static HTML I could retrieve information from MySQL process it on the server and then dynamically generate the appropriate content for the user.

+### Right Tool for Which Job
+Constantly I was getting caught up in which language and what feature of said languages to use to achieve my goals.
+I kept wanting to use PHP like JavaScript to program my logic and functions, however I was constantly reminded that PHP works server-side and is not ideal for manipulating elements at runtime.
+Luckily through a combination of PHP database communication  and JavaScript to interact with my HTML/CSS element, I was able to create the wanted functionalities.

 ## Mockups
 <div align="center">
   <img src="https://github.com/Nell-JvR-251061/polyplex/blob/main/assets/mockupA.png" alt="Mockup A">